excellalabs/docker-workshop-2/README-Kubernetes.1.md

 ## What is Kubernetes?

-Kubernetes is an orchestrator.
-It runs and manages containerized applications on a cluster.
-It is great at making multiple servers (i.e. kernels) look like one, so you can deploy and manage deployed containers.
+Called an orchestrator, it is software handles deploying and maintaining your software in a resilient and elastic way, across distributed systems.
+It runs on a cluster of servers.
+It is great at making multiple servers (i.e. kernels) look like one, so it's easier to manage.

+It’s also an abstraction layer between cloud infrastructure like AWS, and software applications.
+Think of it as a USB port – if you make a device that can plug into USB, in can plug into anything that supports it.
+If you make software that can plug into Kubernetes, it can "plug" into any host that supports it, from AWS to on-prem servers to edge devices.

 *Basic things we can ask Kubernetes to do*